 On view at the New Museum from January 22 through May 26, 2019, "The Art Happens Here" will reflect on the process of narrating archives and histories of online artistic practice.
 Drawing its name from Simple Net Art Diagram by MTAA (M. River and T. Whid), the exhibition features sixteen works from throughout net art history, showcasing a wide range of forms—websites, software, sculpture, graphics, books, and merchandise—while offering a space for considering the internet as social process, material infrastructure, and lived experience.

-This exhibition is curated by Michael Connor, Artistic Director, Rhizome, with Aria Dean, Assistant Curator.
+"The Art Happens Here" is curated by Michael Connor, Artistic Director, Rhizome, with Aria Dean, Assistant Curator.

 This exhibition is made possible by the generous support of the Thoma Foundation.

 We gratefully acknowledge the following:

 The Dutch Culture USA program by the Consulate General of the Netherlands in New York; and